clearlinux/how-to-clear/04-mixing.md

 references to the folder structure in the workspace and some basic entries that will be needed.

-The items of interest in this file for deployment are going to be the `CONTENTURL` and `VERSIONURL` entries that will be needed by systems that will update against the mix content that we'll be generating.
+The items of interest in this file for deployment are the `CONTENTURL` and `VERSIONURL` entries that are needed by systems that will update against the mix content that we are generating.
 At a later stage we'll fill these in.

 The `CERT` variable sets the path where mixer stores the certificate